-The title of the project that is the subject of this Environmental Impact Statement (EIS) is CopperString 2.0 EIS Project.
+The title of the project that is the subject of this Environmental Impact Statement (EIS) is CopperString 2.0 Project.
 The proponent is CuString Pty Ltd. Throughout this EIS the following terms may be used:

-- 'The Project' means the CopperString 2.0 EIS Project - 'CuString' means CuString Pty Ltd, the proponent - 'Corridor selection' means the baseline investigation corridor of the transmission line (a nominal 1,060 km long corridor).
-The corridor selection is 120 m wide from Woodstock to Dajarra Road, and 60 m wide from Dajarra Road to Mount Isa, Dajarra Road to Selwyn and Phosphate Hill, and Selwyn to Cannington.
-The 4 km long section of the corridor selection from Dajarra Road Substation to Chumvale Substation is 60 m wide and a 3 km long section from Dajarra Road Substation to the Dugald River 220 kV overhead line is 80 m wide.
+- 'The Project' means the CopperString 2.0 Project - 'CuString' means CuString Pty Ltd, the proponent - 'Corridor selection' means the baseline investigation corridor of the transmission line (a nominal 1,000 km long corridor).
+The corridor selection is 120 m wide from Woodstock to Dajarra Road, however development will be contained to a 60m wide footprint along the southern side of the easement allocation.
+The corridor selection is 80 m wide from Dajarra Road Substation to Dugald River, and 60 m wide from Woodstock Substation to (Strathmore 275 kV) transmission line Mulgrave cut-in South and to (Ross 275 kV) transmission line Mulgrave cut-in North, Dajarra Road Substation to Mount Isa Substation, Dajarra Road Substation to the Ernest Henry and Chumvale Substation, Dajarra Road Substation to Selwyn Substation, and Selwyn Substation to Woodya Substation.